Senators working through marathon series of amendment votes, a key step ahead of passing Democrats' sweeping health and climate bill - KESQ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jessica Dean, Manu Raju, Ella Nilsen, Tami Luhby, Katie Lobosco, Morgan Rimmer and Melanie Zanona contributed to this report.
+CNN’s Jessica Dean, Manu Raju, Ella Nilsen, Tami Luhby, Katie Lobosco, Morgan Rimmer, Melanie Zanona and Kristin Wilson contributed to this report.